New Year's food: Symbolism

 The tradition behind eating certain foods on New Year's Eve or on New Year's Day (and sometimes at the stroke of midnight) is the belief that eating these foods will ensure the coming year will be a good one and the superstition that not eating those foods will leave one vulnerable to bad luck.

 Many foods and dishes are symbolic of long life, good luck, abundance, and prosperity in various cultures and traditions.
-Green foods are thought to symbolize cash, long foods such as noodles or stranded foods such as sauerkraut to symbolize a long life, disk-shaped to symbolize coins, and gold- or silver-colored foods to symbolize precious metals and therefore prosperity.
+Green foods symbolize cash in places where paper money is green, long foods such as noodles or stranded foods such as sauerkraut to symbolize a long life, disk-shaped to symbolize coins, and gold- or silver-colored foods to symbolize precious metals and therefore prosperity.
 Fish and pigs move forward, so eating them is considered to represent progress, and in general pigs are considered lucky and silver-skinned fish as symbolic of money in multiple cultures.
 Foods that are ring-shaped, such as bundt cakes, are considered to represent a full circle of luck.
-Honey is considered symbolic of a sweet year to come.
+Honey is considered symbolic of a sweet year to come; multiple traditions give and consume sweets.
 It is common to value feasting at the New Year, whenever it is celebrated, as many cultures believe what happens on New Year's Day is a portent for the entire year, and a large meal is symbolic of a bountiful year without hunger.

 Beverages also are considered symbolic.
 Champagne is considered symbolic of prosperity.